AI Safety Fellowship applications are now open; apply before February 6th!

 Fellows learn to answer questions such as:

-How can we scientifically evaluate dangerous tendencies of models
+How can we scientifically evaluate risks from models?

-How can we efficiently implement human oversight of models?
+How can we efficiently implement oversight of models?

 How can we ensure models are robust to adversarial inputs?